Rock art: Southern Africa

-The Americas
+Americas

-The oldest reliably dated rock art in the Americas is known as the "Horny Little Man."
+The oldest reliably dated rock art in the Americas is known as the "Horny Little Man".
 It is petroglyph depicting a stick figure with an oversized phallus and carved in Lapa do Santo, a cave in central-eastern Brazil.
 The most important site is Serra da Capivara National Park at Piauí state.
 It is a UNESCO World Heritage Site with the largest collection in the American continent and one of the most studied.

 A site including eight miles of paintings or pictographs that is under study in Colombia, South America at Serranía de la Lindosa was revealed in November 2020.
 Their age is suggested as being 12,500 years old (c.
 10,480 B.C.) by the anthropologists working on the site because of extinct fauna depicted.

 Rock paintings or pictographs are located in many areas across Canada.
 There are over 400 sites attributed to the Ojibway from northern Saskatchewan to the Ottawa River.